zulip/zulip-gci/tasks/user-guides.md

 ## Task Descriptions

 There are two types of task in this category, each corresponding to one of the Task Types below.
-Let *feature* be the feature mentioned in the task that brought you here (if relevant).
+Let *feature* or *features* be the feature or set of features mentioned in the task that brought you here.

 ### Task Type A